LucasDahl/LucasDahl/README.md

 ### Hello there! 👋

 <!-- Intro -->
 I am currently a student at the University of Washington studying Computer Science.
-I will be graduating with a Bachelors of Science in MArch of 2023.
+I will be graduating with a Bachelors of Science in March of 2023.
 I also try to practice programming and computer science topics in my free time and learn Unity to develop small games.
 I have made a few apps on both the App Store and the Google Play store and hope to develop more soon.
 Feel free to contact me with any questions you may have!

 <br> <!-- Making space -->